augustinejoseph/DS-sort-algorithms/README.md

 result = mergeSort(arr)
 print(result)
 ```
-The mergeSort function first finds the middle of the arrat by calculating middle = len(arr) // 2.
+The mergeSort function first finds the middle of the array by calculating middle = len(arr) // 2.
 This will be used to divide the array into two halves.

 LeftList containing elements from the start of the array up to the middle index, and rightList containing elements from the middle index to the end of the array are created.

-Then the mergeSort function is recursively called on leftList and rightList until their lengths become 1 or less.
+Then the mergeSort function is recursively called on leftList and rightList until their lengths become 1.
 This effectively divides the array into smaller subarrays until each subarray has only one element.

 Initialize variables i, j, and k to keep track of indices for the subarrays. i represents the index of leftList, j represents the index of rightList, and k represents the index of the merged array arr.